GastonADiaz/DIY-Self-Balancing-robot-/README.md

 # Acknowledgments

-I would like to extend my sincere gratitude to several individuals and organization for this project
+I would like to extend my sincere gratitude to several individuals and organizations for this project.

 - **Guillermo Daniel Duarte**: A special thank you to my colleague for his invaluable assistance and support throughout this project.
 Your help was crucial to its completion.

 - **Professor Cristian Leandro Lukasiewicz**: I am deeply grateful to Professor Lukasiewicz for overseeing our Supervised Professional Practice (PPS) and providing guidance and support throughout the process.

-- **National University of Lomas de Zamora, Faculty of Engineering**: for opening the doors to a rich academic environment that has allowed me to pursue my studies and acquire valuable knowledge.
+- **National University of Lomas de Zamora, Faculty of Engineering**: For opening the doors to a rich academic environment that has allowed me to pursue my studies and acquire valuable knowledge.

+- **Mahowik**: A heartfelt thanks to Mahowik for the fantastic firmware provided in the [Balancing Wii project](https://github.com/mahowik/BalancingWii).
+Your work has greatly contributed to the success of this project.

 - **To all readers**: I hope you find this project both interesting and useful.